Experiment 2: Digital Input

 }

-An additional programme structure, else if, can replace else if there are multiple decisions.
+An additional program structure, else if, can replace else if there are multiple decisions.

 The last part of Experiment 2 is an exercise for the reader.
-Do not despair, all the programme elements needed have been covered in this Experiment and Experiment 1.
+Do not despair, all the program elements needed have been covered in this Experiment and Experiment 1.

-Modify the programme in Listing 5 so that the two buttons have this effect:
+Modify the program in Listing 22.2 so that the buttons have this effect:

 1. If no buttons are pressed, a counter on Port C and a counter on Port B increment at the same rate, with a delay of 1000 ms so that the LEDs seem to be counting identically.